Silverbird Television - Latest News in Nigeria, Politics, Entertainment, Sports & more

 Latest Stories

-Lagos State Governor, Mr. Akinwunmi Ambode on Saturday thanked Lagosians for the massive support given to his
+Lagos State Governor, Mr. Akinwunmi Ambode on Monday signed the N812.998bn Y2017 Appropriation Bill into Law, with a

 Sports